TylorS/typed/readme.md

 ## Conceptual Documentation

-As with `fp-ts`' own documentation, it is not strictly a goal to explain functional programming as whole though it is a goal to provide more than just hard API documentation and some thing might be mentioned.
-This will take a much longer time to get to.
-For now, I'm just sort of using this README as way to stream my thoughts somewhere visible.
-I don't feel too close to finished, but some of the core things are starting to form and I'd like to get their ideas written down.
+As with `fp-ts`' own documentation, it is not strictly a goal to explain functional programming as a whole, though it is a goal to provide more than just hard API documentation.
+For now, I'm just using this README as a way to stream my thoughts somewhere visible.
+Some core things are coming together already.

 ### Resume

-Resume is a possibly synchronous or possibly asynchronous effect type.
-Conceptually you can think of Resume as a union between the `IO` monad and the `Task` (Promise-based) monad w/ cancelation.
-The `Disposable` interface is borrowed from `@most/core`'s internal types and makes it easy to interop resource cancelation throughout the codebase and yours as well.
-This will also allow reusing the `@most/scheduler` package for providing extremely consistent time-based scheduling consistent with any other most-based workflows you have.
+`Resume` is a possibly synchronous or asynchronous effect type.
+Conceptually you can think of `Resume` as a union between the `IO` and `Task` monads w/ cancelation.
+The `Disposable` interface is borrowed from `@most/core`'s internal types and makes it easy to interoperate.
+Using Disposable makes it easy to reuse the `@most/scheduler` package for providing scheduling consistent with any other most-based workflows you have.

 The beauty of `Resume` is that it can do work as fast as possible without delay.
-Sync when possible but async when needed allows you to unify your sync/async workflows using a single monad w/ easy interop with your existing IO/Task allowing for cancelation where needed.
+Sync when possible but async when needed allows you to unify your sync/async workflows using a single monad w/ easy interop with your existing IO/Task allowing for cancelation when required.

 ```ts
 import { IO } from 'fp-ts/IO'